TEALSK12/introduction-to-computer-science/lesson_32.md

 - Review with students the concepts of abstraction, generalization, and detail removal
 - Provide an example of a poorly written algorithm that doesn't demonstrate the concepts of abstraction, generalization, and detail removal and a well written algorithm that does demonstrate them.
 - Ask students to point out the differences and ask what concepts they demonstrate that were previously learned
-- Ask students to provide definitions of abstraction, generaralization, and detail removal refering to the sample algorithm provided
+- Ask students to provide definitions of abstraction, generalization, and detail removal referring to the sample algorithm provided
 - Discuss when abstraction can be used to help simplify code
 - Guide students to realization that much code is used in many similar circumstances and shouldn’t be rewritten
 - Emphasize potential for errors when changes are made in addition to inconvenience when code is redundant